philipstewart/debian-systemd-boot/README.md

 # Keeping systemd-boot up to date on Debian

-Scripts to keep systemd-boot up to date with kernel, initramfs and systemd updates on Debian.
+Scripts to keep systemd-boot up to date with kernel and initramfs updates on Debian.